All Episodes

 And is it Mitt Romney's own wealth?

-At times it seems that he is comfortable and even has a little fun with it.
+At times, it seems that he is comfortable and even has a little fun with it.

-And maybe embarrassed isn't the exact word, but he sure doesn't like talking about it, and I think it's because he knows that uh he needs to get comfortable with his wealth and doggone it, be proud of his wealth.
+And I think it's because he knows that he needs to get comfortable with his wealth.

-It is not ill gotten.
+It is not ill-gotten.

-He worked hard for it, and and for everybody, and Lord knows the Obama campaign is filled with people who will do this.
+And for everybody, and Lord knows the Obama campaign is filled with people who will do this.

 For everybody that will try to make voters despise Mitt Romney purely because of his wealth, Mitt Romney and his surrogate should be around saying, you know what?